mycelium-ethereum/perpetual-pools-contracts/documentation/contract-reference.md

 Applies a loss multiplier to an amount and returns the amount that should be transferred.

 #### one and zero
-Getter functions for pre-generated decimal values for 1 and 0 respectively.
+Getter functions for pre-generated IEEE754 binary128 values for 1 and 0 respectively.

+## PoolToken
+A standard ERC20 contract with mint and burn methods under the pool's control.
+The contract is compatible with the minimal clone proxy type.